 The curriculum offered to students is designed keeping in mind the OBE approach focusing on regional and global requirements.
 All the courses are designed with course outcomes clearly stated emphasizing on cognitive abilities of Remembering, Understanding, Applying, Analyzing, Evaluating and Creating.

-The Programme Outcomes, Programme Specific Outcomes and the Course Outcomes are disseminated to the students and other stakeholders, and are displayed at various locations in the institute and at the departments.
+The Programme Outcomes (POS), Programme Specific Outcomes (PSOS) and the Course Outcomes (CO) are disseminated to the students and other stakeholders, and are displayed at various locations in the institute and at the departments.
 The learning outcomes also focus on Professional Ethics, Gender equality, Human Values, Environment and Sustainability.
 With this the institute is committed to producing graduates who are not only technically proficient but also socially, economically and environmentally conscious.

-An effective implementation of Outcome Based Education (OBE) ensures that all the Program Outcomes are addressed by the

-curriculum of various programmes and can compete at national as well as global platform.
+An effective implementation of Outcome Based Education (OBE) ensures that all the Program Outcomes are addressed by the curriculum of various programmes and can compete at national as well as global platform.

 20.Distance education/online education:

 Credit transfer (credits transferred from SWAYAM/NPTEL w.e.f.
 AY 2021-2022) Credit transfer for extracurricular activities participation.
-Students are encouraged to enroll for SWAYAM/NPTEL courses to enhance their knowledge and is facilitated by separate committee.
+Students are encouraged to enroll for SWAYAM/NPTEL courses to enhance their knowledge and facilitated by separate committee.
 Faculties are also encouraged to upgrade their skills through SWAYAM/NPTEL courses.
 Software for GATE preparation and language lab are available for the students.

-Extended d Profile
+Extended Profile

 1.Programme

-1.1 26
+1.1 24

 Number of programmes offered during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

 2.Student

-2.1 2763
+2.1 3303

 Total number of students during the year:

 File Description Documents

 Institutional data in Prescribed format View File

-2.2 568
+2.2 550

 Number of outgoing / final year students during the year:

 File Description Documents

 Institutional Data in Prescribed Format View File

-2.3 2620
+2.3 3139

-Number of students who appeared for the examin ations
+Number of students who appeared for the examinations conducted by the institution during the year: